mjsiu/macks-list/README.md

 Checklist of ideas to keep in mind.
 These are not absolute and are not ordered in priority.

 - [ ] Mobile compatibility
-- [ ] Advanced filtering options in Ad search
+- [ ] Advanced filtering options in Listing search
 - [ ] Add Google Maps component to each individual listing
 - [ ] Garbage collection for old Ads
 - [ ] Email notifications for changes to starred Ads